 Redmond is a medium-sized city located in the state of Oregon.
 With a population of 30,011 people and four constituent neighborhoods, Redmond is the 18th largest community in Oregon.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Redmond is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Redmond isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Redmond are a mix of both white- and blue-collar jobs.
 Overall, Redmond is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Redmond who work in office and administrative support (14.42%), food service (10.38%), and sales jobs (10.31%).

 Also of interest is that Redmond has more people living here who work in computers and math than 95% of the places in the US.

-The percentage of adults in Redmond who are college-educated is close to the national average for all communities of 21.84%: 19.18% of the adults in Redmond have a bachelor's degree or advanced degree.
+The education level of Redmond citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.18% of adults 25 and older in Redmond have a college degree.

 The per capita income in Redmond in 2010 was $23,685, which is middle income relative to Oregon and the nation.
 This equates to an annual income of $94,740 for a family of four.
 However, Redmond contains both very wealthy and poor people as well.